OWASP/owasp-summit-2017/Working-Sessions/Mobile-Security/MSTG.md

 During the last few months the Mobile Security Testing Guide has made huge steps forward and several parts of the MSTG have now already a draft version.
 Please have a look at the [GitBook](https://b-mueller.gitbooks.io/owasp-mobile-security-testing-guide/content/) and the [GitHub repo](https://github.com/OWASP/owasp-mstg).
 As we want to push things forward in order to have a first draft of the Mobile Security Testing Guide (MSTG) at the end of Q2, Bernhard and Sven will be holding a mobile security workshop during the OWASP Summit.

+## Workshop Goals

+Our ambitious goal is to complete the mobile security testing guide.
+To achieve this, we'll need to *at least* close the 126 "missing content" tickets listed on the [project dashboard](https://github.com/OWASP/owasp-mstg/projects/1) and produce an estimated 200 book-sized pages of content.
+This sounds like a lot - however, if we can gather 10 people for this working session, this amounts to 4 pages of content per person/day which is achievable.

+On top of completing the content, we want to apply a basic level of proof-reading, review and editing to get the guide into Beta-stage.

 ## Key Tasks

 The main tasks of the five days workshop are: